Planning your move: How to make it easy

 One of the most vital steps to ensuring your move goes smoothly and to avoid financial pain when moving is to plan plan plan!
 We've complied a comprehensive list of the things you need to plan your move in advance.

 Moving costs can mount up quickly and take out a huge chunk of your budget if you don't keep track of where they can accumulate.
 In our experience, there are definitely situations that you can be aware of (before, during and after your move) that, with planning, may prevent excess costs - so we've compiled them here to help you avoid a financial moving disaster!

-Creating a detailed plan and being organised as early as possible will help you identify areas where you can save money.
-Here is a simple 6 step plan:
+Creating a detailed plan and being organised as early as possible will help you identify areas where you can make your move much less stressful and also help you save money.
+Here's the plan: